alphagov/government-frontend/README.md

 bundle exec wraith latest config-examples.yaml
 ```

+If you wish to have your own local wip configs, wip* is in the .gitignore, so as an example
+`wip-kittens.yaml` will be ignored

 ### Adding a new format

 There’s a rails generator you can use to stub the basic files needed for a new format.
 It stubs the following: